kbilsted/ReassureTest.Net/README.md

 # 1. Getting started

-Install the nuget package `ReassureTest` from nuget.org: `dotnet add package ReassureTest`
+Install the nuget package `ReassureTest` from nuget: `dotnet add package ReassureTest`

 You can use ReasureTest for any automated test.
 But typically when you move from unit testing to api tests, integration tests or component tests, the actual data we test on become larger and more complex.
 So you can argue that the diagram om "the testing pyramid" show the main focus of ReassureTest.